Divyagupta004dg/noc-router-1x3-rtl-uvm/README.md

 These enhancements are intended to further evaluate the router behavior under realistic NoC traffic conditions and to study the impact of arbitration and flow-control strategies.

-hat paper is NOT about “comparator RTL”
+hat paper is NOT about “comparator RTL” verification closure
+- (Optional) Synthesis and basic power/performance analysis

+These enhancements are intended to further evaluate the router behavior under realistic NoC traffic conditions and to study the impact of arbitration and flow-control strategies.

+hat paper is NOT about “comparator RTL